Pierce Brosnan Talks Upcoming Show ‘The Son,’ His Return To Television

 — CinePOP (@cinepop) December 23, 2016

-Though it has been a while, Brosnan has had experience working in television before as well.
-Before he was ever James Bond, Brosnan starred in a series called Remington Steele, which ran for five seasons and lasted from 1982-87.
+Although it has been a while, Brosnan has had experience working in television before as well.
+Before he was James Bond, Brosnan starred in a series called Remington Steele, which ran for five seasons and lasted from 1982 until 1987.

 Brosnan starred as the titular character, with the show also featuring Stephanie Zimbalist in the role of a private detective named Laura Holt.
-As can be read in show’s synopsis on iMDB, Brosnan played a “former thief” turned “fictitious detective,” assuming the identity of Remington Steele.
+As can be read in show’s synopsis on IMDb, Brosnan played a “former thief” turned “fictitious detective,” assuming the identity of Remington Steele.

-Deadline reports that this will be Brosnan’s first “major” role in a television series since Remington Steele.
-While it will mark his first significant appearance in a television series in three decades, Brosnan has made a couple of appearances in a few different TV miniseries and made for TV movies over the years.
-Among them are Around The World In 80 Days and Stephen King’s Bag of Bones.
+Deadline reports that this will be Brosnan’s first major role in a television series since Remington Steele.
+While it will mark his first significant appearance in a television series in three decades, Brosnan has made a couple of appearances in a few different TV miniseries and made for TV movies over the years, among them are Around The World In 80 Days and Stephen King’s Bag of Bones.

 According to Deadline, Brosnan recently spoke at the The Son’s panel at the Television Critics Association (TCA), and he sounded eager and excited to have landed another role on a TV series.
 Brosnan said that he had been waiting for an opportunity such as this one “for four or five years.”
 He also said that being cast in The Son was something that came about quite unexpectedly.